clarktrimble/ba-blog/content/blog/ztbus/index.md

   }
 ```

-`ColIdx` lets us refer to columns in the header by name rather than by number, yay!
+`ColIdx` lets us refer to columns by header name rather than by number, yay!

-This can be seen, in `parseFloat` which is called from `appendRecord` above:
+As seen in `parseFloat` which is called from `appendRecord` above:

 ```go
 // ztbus.go